hds-sandbox/bulk_RNAseq_course/develop/08d_DEA_visualization.md

 > #### `contrast` vs `coef`
 >
-> When using the alternative methods, rather than using the `contrast`
+> When using the shrinkage method, rather than using the `contrast`
 > argument you will be required to specify `coef`.
 Using contrast forms
 > an expanded model matrix, treating all factor levels equally, and
 > averages over all distances between all pairs of factor levels to